gipsi/hello-git/readme.md

 2016-12-18 Decided to change the way I write dates with the help of this article: http://www.thetechnicalgeekery.com/2013/06/yyyy-mm-dd-the-best-way-to-write-dates/

 Doing more exercises in the Git Shell ... still not happening with commiting from there, but I am learning to navigate better after some practice with Appendix A: Command Line Crash Course (part of Learn Python the Hard Way by Zed Shaw) https://learnpythonthehardway.org/book/appendixa.html

-2016-12-19 Set Jekyll Theme Leap Day in GitHub Pages for gipsi.github.io another daily commit for Commitmas-
++2016-12-19 Set Jekyll Theme Leap Day in GitHub Pages for gipsi.github.io +another daily commit for Commitmas-3

+2016-12-20.
+Pull merge commit practice for Commitmas-3. and yes,  focusing on Git more than code. hence text file.

+Tried to apply Jekyll Theme to The Bootstrap Template I've been using in CodePen.
+Really I just want to get get pages up and running and not sure which file in the repository it uses.
+24ways.

+2016-12-21 some GitHub Essentials with Mozilla Science Lab https://joeyklee.github.io/friendly-github-intro/guides/github-essentials/

+22-12-22 Forked Commitmas and Pybluedot got NASA authentication key A lesson in Markdown http://www.markdowntutorial.com/lesson/1/